Stanley Holloway: Personal life

 Holloway was married twice, first to Alice "Queenie" Foran.
 They met in June 1913 in Clacton, while he was performing in a concert party and she was selling charity flags on behalf of the Royal National Lifeboat Institution.
 Queenie was orphaned at the age of 16, something that Holloway felt they had in common, as his mother had died that year and his father had earlier abandoned the family.
 He married Queenie in November 1913.

 Holloway and Queenie had four children: Joan, born on Holloway's 24th birthday in 1914, Patricia (b.
 1920), John (1925–2013) and Mary (b.
 1928).
 Upon the death of her mother, Queenie inherited some property in Southampton Row and relied on the rents from the property for her income.
 During the First World War, while Holloway was away fighting in France, Queenie began to have financial trouble, as the tenants failed to pay their rent.
 Out of desperation, she approached several loan sharks, incurring a large debt about which Holloway knew nothing.
 She also started to drink heavily as the pressures from the war and of supporting her daughter took their toll.
 On Holloway's return from the war, the debt was paid off and they moved to Hampstead, West London.
 By the late 1920s, Holloway found himself in financial difficulties with the British tax authorities and was briefly declared bankrupt.
 In the 1930s, Holloway and Queenie moved to Bayswater and remained there until Queenie's death in 1937 at the age of 45, from cirrhosis of the liver.
-Of the children from this first marriage, John worked as an engineer in an electrics company, and Mary worked for British Petroleum for many years.
+Of the children from this first marriage, John worked as an engineer in an electrics company, and Mary worked for BP for many years.